Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### IsInEditor
-Returns if the application is running in the editor
+Returns if the application is running in the editor.
 ```cpp
 bool IsInEditor()
 ```